asjad99/asjad99/README.md

 ###### Information Retreival :file_cabinet: :mag_right:

-I find the topic of Information retreival
+Information retreival is an interesting with a lot of room for contribution.
 I have been involved in various academic and industry projects related to information retreival.
 I'm interested in exploring applications of NLP in making search better.

 - [Latent Semantic Indexing]() - Scalable Topic Modeling in Apache Spark  [[Blog Post](https://www.asjadk.io/semantic_search/)]
 - [know-how-mining](https://github.com/asjad99/know-how-mining) - Semantic Similarity using word2vec  [ [Paper](https://link.springer.com/chapter/10.1007/978-3-319-69904-2_6)]